laurent-laporte-pro/deprecated/docs/source/tutorial.rst

    $ python use_liberty.py

-   using_liberty.py:5: DeprecationWarning: Call to deprecated function print_value (This method is rotten, use 'better_print' instead).
+   using_liberty.py:5: DeprecationWarning: Call to deprecated method print_value.
+(This method is rotten, use 'better_print' instead)
      obj.print_value()
    'Greeting'
-   using_liberty.py:6: DeprecationWarning: Call to deprecated function print_value (This method is rotten, use 'better_print' instead).
+   using_liberty.py:6: DeprecationWarning: Call to deprecated method print_value.
+(This method is rotten, use 'better_print' instead)
      obj.print_value()
    'Greeting'
    'Greeting'